Vaping in Scottish Prisons

 The health implications for inmates could be set to prosper too.
 While the e-liquid used for vaping does contain a few of the chemicals found in cigarettes, they do not contain tar or carbon monoxide - two of the most lethal toxins found in cigarettes.
 In a landmark review, Public Health England declared that e-cigarettes to be around 95% less harmful than smoking tobacco.

-Whilst the immediate impact for Scottish prisoners may be one met with fraught, here at Vapour2, we think the move to become smoke-free can only be a positive one for the health of prisoners, and the staff working in prisons who will be less exposed to second hand smoke.
+Whilst the immediate impact for Scottish prisoners may be one met with fraught, here at V2 Cigs, we think the move to become smoke-free can only be a positive one for the health of prisoners, and the staff working in prisons who will be less exposed to second hand smoke.